parenting at the edge of change

 Less willingness — or ability — to sit inside difficult emotions together.

+Not just the physical demands of parenting.
 Also the emotional demands of parenting within a collective that is shifting in really big ways.

 Because parenting now often looks like: